blawrenceSE/nowsecure-actions-integration/README.md

 Takes three inputs:

-`app-path`: The path to the binary artifact being uploaded `api-key`: The API bearer token generated in NowSecure Platform `group-id`: the group ID of the binary being uploaded.
-This can be founf in the UI under the name of the app in the app summary page.
+`app-path`: The path to the binary artifact being uploaded
+`api-key`: The API bearer token generated in NowSecure Platform
+`group-id`: the group ID of the binary being uploaded.
+This can be found in the UI under the name of the app in the app summary page.

 Sample configuration: